Dave's Travel Pages

 Walking Tours in Athens

-I have plenty of free guides throughout this site that can help you put together your own self-guided walking tour to see ancient Athens.
+I have plenty of free guides throughout this site that can help you put together your own self-guided walking tour to explore ancient Athens.
 Sometimes though, it is nice to take a guided tour.
-This way, you get a deeper appreciation of the city and explore other Athens neighborhoods.
-Take a look here to find out about walking tours in Athens.

 I hope that has given you enough information on which parts of ancient Athens you can still visit today.
 If you have any questions, please leave a comment below, and I will do my best to answer them.
 If you think I have missed anything out, you can mention that below as well!